terasolunaorg/terasolunaorg.github.com/guideline/1.1.x/en/_sources/Overview/ApplicationLayering.txt

     * - No,
       - Details
     * - | (1)
-      - | Package to store configuration elements of application layer.
+      - Package to store configuration elements of application layer.
     * - | (2)
-      - | Bean definited related to the entire application.
+      - Bean definited related to the entire application.
     * - | (3)
-      - | Define the properties to be used in the application.
+      - Define the properties to be used in the application.
     * - | (4)
-      - | Bean definitions related to Spring MVC.
+      - Bean definitions related to Spring MVC.
     * - | (5)
-      - | Bean definitions related to Spring Security
+      - Bean definitions related to Spring Security
     * - | (6)
-      - | Define the messages and other contents to be used for screen display (internationalization).
+      - Define the messages and other contents to be used for screen display (internationalization).
     * - | (7)
+      - Store static resources(css、js、image, etc)
+    * - | (8)
-      - | Store View(jsp) files.
+      - Store View(jsp) files.

-[projectname]-env
+    * - | (9)
+      - Servlet definitions

+|

+[projectName]-env
 --------------------------------------------------------------------------------

-The recommended structure of [projectname]-env project is below:
+The recommended structure of [projectName]-env project is below:

 .. code-block:: console

     [projectName]-env
+      ├configs ...(1)
+      │   └[envName] ...(2)
+      │       └resources ...(3)
       └src
           └main
-              └resources
+              └resources ...(4)
-                  └META-INF
+                 ├META-INF
-                      └spring
+                 │  └spring
-                          ├[projectname]-env.xml ...(1)
-                          └[projectname]-infra.properties ...(2)
+                 │      ├[projectName]-env.xml ...(5)
+                 │      └[projectName]-infra.properties ...(6)
+                 ├dozer.properties
+                 ├log4jdbc.properties
+                 └logback.xml ...(7)

 .. tabularcolumns:: |p{0.10\linewidth}|p{0.90\linewidth}|